 Clove Pink Uses

-Medicinally, clove pinks may relieve tension, heartburn and flatulence.
-There are even some reports that the plant is good for heart patients and epileptics, but these statements can’t be verified without doctor’s reference.
+Medicinally, clove pinks may relieve tension, heartburn, and flatulence.
+There are even some reports that the plant is good for heart patients and epileptics, but these statements can’t be verified without a doctor’s reference.